• Skip to primary navigation

 • Floating microscope plants

-• Literally millions of floating planktonic alga
+• Literally millions of floating planktonic algae

 • Color pond water shades of green, blue-green, brown or variations in between